elenam/SortingCompetitionMaterials2016/README.md

 Presentations will be in the lab Th Nov 3 at 2pm.

 You need to prepare a 3-5 minute presentation about your algorithm.
 Prepare 3-5 slides about your algorithm in PDF format.
-Once your presentation is done, either issue a pull request to add it to this directory of the repo, or send it to me by email.
+Once your presentation is done, either issue a pull request to add it to the Presentations directory of the repo, or send it to me by email.
 The final time to submit it is Wedn Nov 2 at 11:59pm.

 Your presenation has to address: